Qubitica (QBIT) Reaches Market Cap of $9.66 Million

-Qubitica (QBIT) traded flat against the U.S. dollar during the 1 day period ending at 15:00 PM Eastern on April 5th.
-One Qubitica coin can now be purchased for approximately $11.94 or 0.00025016 BTC on exchanges.
-Qubitica has a market capitalization of $9.66 million and $7.00 worth of Qubitica was traded on exchanges in the last 24 hours.
+Qubitica (QBIT) traded flat against the U.S. dollar during the 1 day period ending at 10:00 AM E.T. on April 9th.
+Qubitica has a market cap of $9.66 million and $7.00 worth of Qubitica was traded on exchanges in the last 24 hours.
+One Qubitica coin can currently be purchased for about $11.94 or 0.00025016 BTC on popular cryptocurrency exchanges.
 During the last week, Qubitica has traded flat against the U.S. dollar.

 - Egoras Dollar (EUSD) traded flat against the dollar and now trades at $1.15 or 0.00003616 BTC.